- 01 Accidentally Closed Word Without Saving

 - In Windows XP, the file is stored in the C:\Documents and Settings\username\Application Data\Microsoft\Word \ (username will be replaced by the author's username).

 - In Mac OS X, the file is stored in the C:\/Users/username/Documents/Microsoft User Data/Office version AutoRecovery/Autorecovery save of filename

 2. Can you delete the .asd files, do they store any info?

-The .asd files store a bit of metadata for Live to reference when importing tracks to allow for quicker export, especially across multiple projects and sessions.
-You can safely delete them, the only drawback being that any audio file used in a project will have to be rescanned when loading the project again, which can be time-consuming if you have a large amount in a project.
+The .asd files keep metadata for Live to reference when importing tracks to allow quicker export, especially across multiple projects and sessions.
+You can delete them safely, the only drawback is that any audio file used in a project will have to be rescanned when loading the project again, which can be time-consuming if you have a large amount in a project.

 3. Where Does Excel Store Temp Files?

 - Windows 10: C:\Users\AppData\Local\Microsoft\Office\UnsavedFiles

 - Windows 8/7/Vista: C:\Users\UserName\AppData\Local\Microsoft\Office\UnsavedFiles

 - Windows XP: C:\Documents and Settings\UserName\Local Settings\Application Data\Microsoft\Office\UnsavedFiles

 4. How do I open an ASD file in Word 2010?